pgpkg/pgpkg/docs/pages/tutorial/tutorial.md

     insert into hello.contact (name) values ('Postgresql Community');

-Remember that pgpkg needs to know the order in which migrations will run, so you need to add this new migration script to `schema/@migration.pgpkg`.
-It should now look like this:
+Remember that pgpkg needs to know the order in which migrations will run, so you need to add this new migration script to `pgpkg.toml`.
+The `pgpkg.toml` file should now look like this:

-    contact.sql
-    contact@001.sql
+    Package = "github.com/example/hello-pgpkg"
+    Schemas = [ "hello" ]
+    Migrations = [
+        "schema/contact.sql",
+        "schema/contact@001.sql"
+    ]

 You can again apply the updated package to the database: